-Everything to know about the PS5 DualSense Edge controller
+Everything we know about the PS5 DualSense Edge controller: Release date, price and more

 DualSense Edge: design and features

 If you look at the DualSense Edge from the front, it really doesn't look very different from a normal DualSense, although it has a black touchpad instead of a white one like the normal model.
+It'll also come with a nice white carrying case.

 It's clear that that controller will feel very similar in the hand, then, which is a good thing given the excellent ergonomics of the standard DualSense.

 There are two hints about a major difference, though, when you look under each thumbstick, where you can see a small toggle.
-This is a level to let you remove each thumbstick unit entirely from the controller, a huge change when it comes to repairability.
+These let you access quick controls, to adjust volume, mic input levels, or button profile all on the fly.

-Given that stick drift has blighted the DualSense (and most modern controllers), this means you'll be able to buy just a replacement stick unit from PlayStation to replace it, without needing an expert to take apart your controller.
+Given that stick drift has blighted the DualSense (and most modern controllers), it's also huge news that you'll be able to buy just a replacement stick unit from PlayStation to replace each one on your DualSense Edge, without needing an expert to take apart your controller.

 Firstly, and most obviously, there are two extra buttons on the back there, by default the shape of small lozenge paddles, although you can swap them out for lever-shaped versions if you prefer.
-These will be remappable, as will every button on the controller, and let you get a better control scheme for games where you want quick access to certain buttons.
+These will be remappable, as should a range of other buttons on the controller, and let you get a better control scheme for games where you want quick access to certain buttons.

-You can swap between different button profiles on the fly, too, letting you easily set different modes for different games.

 More impressively (having tested other controllers) are those little switches to change the travel distance on the pad's triggers - having variable stops to make it easier to shoot, while still being able to use the DualSense's haptic feedback and trigger tension, is a great combination that not many third party offers have managed.